supershaneski/mytrip-hokkaido-app/README.md

 ## Generating Itinerary

-I will be using Chat Completions API, with the following prompts,
+To generate itineraries, I will be using Chat Completions API, with the following prompts,

 ```javascript
 const system = `You are a helpful travel planner specializing in Hokkaido, Japan.\n` +